Q: What is the Red Line Extension?

 A: The TSD plan will utilize an equitable TOD (eTOD) planning approach. eTOD planning seeks to promote development without displacement and realize community-focused benefits such as affordable housing, local economic development, and environmental sustainability.

-Q: What are the next steps for the project now that the Draft EIS has been published?
+Q: What are the next steps for the project?

-A: Anyone can request to be added to the RLE contact list by sending an email to RedExtension@transitchicago.com.
-Members of the contact list will receive upcoming meeting notices, as well as future updates about the RLE Project.
-Updated information about the RLE Project will continue to be available on this project website.
+You can request to be added to the RLE contact list by clicking here or sending an email to RedExtension@transitchicago.com.
+Those added to this contact list will receive upcoming meeting notices, as well as future updates about the RLE Project.

 Updates on the RLE project will also be posted to the project Facebook page: Facebook.com/CTARedExt